 Living Arrangements and Travel

-Most Network students live with farm and ranch families during their stay.
-Their home stays coordinate with the material they learn at school because they will be able to perform limited “in field” supervised work on their family’s farm.
+Network students live with host families during their stay.
 Quinter’s “High Plains” environment is common to the central United States but unfamiliar to most urban and suburban dwellers.
 Quinter offers a rare opportunity to learn about small-town life and values in rural America.
 The family unit and the work ethic summarize a visit to Quinter.
 Administration requests hosting only one student from the same high school at a time, though multiple junior high students will be accepted simultaneously.